 - Click the maps to source group drop-down menu and select the source groups that contain the logs you would like matched with the selected repository.
 To include another source group in the match, click the plus button next to maps to source groups drop-down menu and repeat this step.

-- To match additional repositories with a source group's log data, repeat this step
+- To match additional repositories with a source group's log data, repeat all of Step 6.

 - Click Save.

 Find a stack trace in the Loggly Event Viewer.
-Move the mouse over the Source code tags and click on the tag icons.
+Move the mouse over the source code tags and click the tag icons.

-This will open the source code from GitHub directly in the Loggly Event Viewer, as shown below, along with other important details such as Author, Commit Message and Date.
+The source code opens from GitHub directly in the Loggly Event Viewer, as shown below, along with other important details such as Author, Commit Message and Date.
 You can click on View in GitHub if you want to see the source code directly within the GitHub account.

 After connecting with GitHub you can create GitHub issues or add comments directly from events in the Loggly Search page.